 CBD is one of the most popular chemicals in the cannabis plant.
 Yet unlike its rivalry, THC, Cannabidiol (CBD) will not get you stoned.
 Similar to all cannabinoids, CBD attaches itself to certain receptors in your body to produce its effects.

-While the exact science behind CBD is still be discovered, it is now understood that our bodies produces cannabinoids.
-To be exact the body produces two receptors for cannabinoids, called CB1 receptors and CB2 receptors.
+While the exact science behind CBD is still to be further discovered, it is now understood that our bodies produce cannabinoids.
+To be exact, the body produces two receptors for cannabinoids: CB1 receptors and CB2 receptors.

 CB1 receptors are located all over the body, but the majority of them are found in the brain.
 The CB1 receptors are in charge of coordination, movement, pain, emotions, thinking, memories, among others.

 CB2 receptors are more related to the immune system.
-They effect inflammation, pain, among others.
+They affect inflammation and pain, among other aspects.

-It was once thought that CBD acts on directly on the CB2 receptor, but it is now understood that they don’t directly act on the receptors either CBD influences the body to use more of its own natural cannabinoids.
-In other words, CBD helps to produce more natural goodness in your body to overcome different medical or psychological problems.
+It was once thought that CBD acts directly on the CB2 receptors, but it is now understood that they don’t directly act on the receptors, rather CBD influences the body to use more of its own natural cannabinoids.
+In other words, CBD helps to produce more natural goodness in your body to overcome different medical or psychological challenges, ailments, and frustrations.

-For example, patients with chronic conditions such as epilepsy and cancer often use high extract CBD cannabis oil to treat these conditions.
+For example, patients with chronic conditions such as epilepsy and cancer often use high extract CBD cannabis oil to assist with these conditions.

 CBD cannabis oil tends to contain higher levels of CBD and can range anywhere from 2% to 99.9% CBD depending on the product, purity, and source.

-Hemp CBD oil, also known as hemp seed oil is made from the seeds of the plant.
-The CBD oil is extracted from the seeds of the hemp plant normally using a cold-press process.
+Hemp oil, also known as hemp seed oil is made from the seeds of the plant.
+Although hemp oil is often confused with hemp-derived CBD oil, the two are incredibly different from one another.

-Hemp CBD Oil typically contains less than 25 parts per million of CBD.
+Hemp oil typically contains less than 25 parts per million of CBD.
 It is rich in nutritious material such as Omega-3 fatty acids, terpenes, vitamins, chlorophyll, amino acids, and other phytocannabinoids like cannabigerol (CBG), Cannabichromene (CBD), cannabinol (CBN) and cannabidivarin (CBCV).

 Why Buy CBD Oil?